newmediadenver/drupal-lamp/README.md

 cyberswat:drupal-lamp/ (master) $
 ```

 Create the assets folder.
 This is where the drupal code and files that you are working with will be stored.
+I go over this in detail later in the README.

 ```bash
 cyberswat:drupal-lamp/ (master) $ mkdir assets